brett-patterson/rice-courses/data/help/Overview.md

 Rice Course Manager is a tool designed to help streamline the process of finding, selecting, and scheduling courses at Rice.
-If you see a <span class='glyphicon glyphicon-question-sign'></span> in the top-right corner of any page, you can click it to have the key elements of the page explained step-by-step.
-Detailed instructions for each page are also provided below.
+Detailed instructions on how to use this tool are below.
 Course data is updated from Rice's servers on a daily basis.
 During peak times such as registration, course data will be updated much more frequently.

+__Key features__

+Rice Course Manager is based on the concept of having multiple, independent schedules for each term.
+Courses are found in the Search tab and added to the schedules shown in the top navigation bar.

 __Signing In__